 CBT is continually updated as psychological science and neuroscience develop.
 So there are new CBT methods being developed and trialled all of the time.

 What is CBT like in practice?

-At The Psychological Health Centre all of our clinicians are trained in and utilise Cognitive Behaviour Therapy.
-We are experienced in adapting this treatment to meet the needs of individuals and integrating CBT with other approaches that may complement it.
+Clinicians at The Psychological Health Centre are experienced in adapting this treatment to meet the needs of individuals and integrating CBT with other approaches that may complement it.

 Contact us at The Psychological Health Centre for more information about Cognitive Behaviour Therapy (CBT)